What to do when your keyboard stops working properly

 Most of us take our computer keyboard for granted – until it starts acting up, or stops working altogether.
-With your keyboard not working properly, productivity can come to a halt.
+If your keyboard is not working properly, productivity can come to a halt.
 This can be not only frustrating, but detrimental if it’s a business computer.
-Fortunately, there are some keyboard troubleshooting steps you can take to help determine the cause – and a solution.
+Fortunately, there are some troubleshooting steps you can take to help determine why your keyboard is not working – and find a solution.
 What follows is a list actions to take to get the keyboard working again:

 Reboot Your Computer